sara-nl/sdrdocs/source/pages/basics/downloads.rst

 Download using a script
 =======================

 The recommended method to download multiple deposits or entire collections is the download script.
 The download script is a tool that automatically downloads all objects and files in your basket or favourites.
-To download objects using the download script is a three step process:
+To download objects using the download script is a four step process:

 1. install and configure the script;
+2. get an API token;
-2. select objects for downloading;
+3. select objects for downloading;
-3. run the download script.
+4. run the download script.

 Each of these steps is described in more detail below.